th1j5/ouroboros.rocks/content/en/docs/Start/_index.md

 $ ccmake .
 ```

-A list of all options can be found [here](/docs/reference/compopt).
+A list of all build options can be found [here](/docs/reference/compopt).

 ### Remove Ouroboros